Constitution of the United States: Background

-Articles of Confederation

 The Articles of Confederation and Perpetual Union was the first constitution of the United States.
-The document was drafted by a committee appointed by the Second Continental Congress in mid-June of 1777 and was adopted by the full Congress in mid-November of that year.
+The document was drafted by a committee appointed by the Second Continental Congress in mid-June 1777 and was adopted by the full Congress in mid-November of that year.
 Ratification by the 13 colonies took more than three years and was completed March 1, 1781.
 The Articles gave little power to the central government.
 While the Confederation Congress had some decision-making abilities, it lacked enforcement powers.
-The implementation of most decisions, including amendments to the Articles, required legislative approval by all 13 of the newly-formed states.
+The implementation of most decisions, including amendments to the Articles, required legislative approval by all 13 of the newly formed states.